x

 Credit: WTOL

-The only stronger solar flare was an X8.7 flare this past spring on May 14.
+Many remember the strong solar activity this past spring in May when a very strong X8.7 solar flare was detected on May 14.
 This flare did not feature a strong Earth-directed Coronal Mass Ejection (CME).
-This latest solar flare is expected to have an Earth-directed CME, which upon arrival, would interact with the Earth's outermost atmosphere, exciting the Aurora Borealis or the Northern Lights.
+Both of these latest solar flares are expected to have an Earth-directed CME, which upon arrival, would interact with the Earth's outermost atmosphere, exciting the Aurora Borealis or the Northern Lights.

-A strong (G3) geomagnetic storm is expected to peak Friday night.
+A strong (G3) geomagnetic storm is expected to peak Friday night and continue into Saturday night.
 Clear skies and a new moon will be nearly perfect for many in the United States from the Great Lakes to the Northern Plains for viewing.

 Having a clear view of the northern skies, away from city and outdoor lights, will be essential in having the chance to view this spectacle.